d2l-ai/d2l-en/chapter_hyperparameter_optimization/rs-async.md

 As we have seen in the previous :numref:`sec_api_hpo`, we might have to wait hours or even days before random search returns a good hyperparameter configuration, because of the expensive evaluation of hyperparameter configurations.
 In practice, we have often access to a pool of resources such as multiple GPUs on the same machine or multiple machines with a single GPU.
 This begs the question: *How do we  efficiently distribute random search?*

-In general, we distinguish between synchronous and asynchronous parallel hyperparameter optimization (see Figure :numref:`distributed_scheduling`).
+In general, we distinguish between synchronous and asynchronous parallel hyperparameter optimization (see :numref:`distributed_scheduling`).
 In the synchronous setting, we wait for all concurrently running trials to finish, before we start the next batch.
 Consider search spaces that contain hyperparameters such as the number of filters or number of layers of a deep neural network.
-Hyperparameter configurations that contain a larger number of layers of filters will naturally take more time to finish, and all other trials in the same batch will have to wait at synchronisation points (grey area in Figure :numref:`distributed_scheduling`) before we can continue the optimization process.
+Hyperparameter configurations that contain a larger number of layers of filters will naturally take more time to finish, and all other trials in the same batch will have to wait at synchronisation points (grey area in :numref:`distributed_scheduling`) before we can continue the optimization process.

 In the asynchronous setting we immediately schedule a new trial as soon as resources become available.
 This will optimally exploit our resources, since we can avoid any